onepounchman/Causal-Retionalization/README.md

 ## Experiments

-You can download Beer and Hotel review dataset from https://github.com/YujiaBao/R2A and then put datsets in the data folder.
+You can download Beer and Hotel review dataset from https://github.com/YujiaBao/R2A and then put datasets in the data folder.

 Before running experiments for Beer review data, utilize cr/data-processing.ipynb to get the short and the noise version data.